imoeadel/imoeadel/README.md

 ### Hi there 👋

+- 🔭 I’m currently working as a Flutter Developer at GE-Tech.
+- 🌱 I’m currently learning more about mobile development in deep, and also I'm learning more about web-development (already worked in some projects using React).
+- 💻 Hiring me? this is my number : +201067402171

+### SKILLS :
+## Flutter, Dart, Java, Android, HTML, CSS, JS, React.js, Redux,

 <!--
 **imoeadel/imoeadel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.